mammography-breast-imaging-edmonton

 Screening for Life Program

 The goal of the program is to make it as easy as possible for patients to get mammograms to screen for the development of breast cancer.
-Oftentimes, patients don’t visit their healthcare practitioner until something feels off or they are presenting with symptoms.
+Often, patients don’t visit their healthcare practitioner until something feels off or they are presenting with symptoms.

 By encouraging routine screening mammography, we can detect abnormalities before a patient presents with any symptoms – sometimes as early as 2-3 years before a lump might be noticeable.